 C(X-XXXXXX_Original_File_Name)_20YY-MM-DD.dgn

 Replace the Prefix at the beginning of the original file name with a “C-“to denote a change has been made to the file.
 Keep the same file name but change the date to reflect the date the change was made only after advertisement.
+For example CB-XXXXXX_Topo_20YY-MM-DD.dgn.

 Design Files: